-So delicious and super easy this Sweet Spicy Mango Salad Dressing is the antidote for boring salads!
-It’s fabulous drizzled over pan-seared or grilled salmon, shrimp or chicken too!
+Delicious and super easy this Sweet Spicy Mango Salad Dressing is the antidote for boring salads!
+Try it on salmon, shrimp or chicken too!

-Yep it’s true with food too.
-It’s so easy to get in a rut, isn’t it?
-Do ever feel like you’re eating the same things over and over?
-If you feel like that’s happening, it might be time to change things up a little.
+It’s true.
+If you feel like you’re eating the same things over and over again, it’s time to change things up a little.
 Or a lot.
-And that’s my job – to help you think “outside the box” of your culinary world…
+Actually, that’s my job – to help you think “outside the box” of your culinary world, so here we go!

 Sweet Spicy Mango Salad Dressing- the sweet comes from fresh mango and honey.
 The spicy; cumin, garlic, cilantro and hot chili pepper.